-If you fall into this category, be sure to prepare a back-up plan ahead of your travel date.
+If you fall into this category, be sure to prepare a backup plan ahead of your travel date.
 Here are some questions to help you prepare:

 ● What will I do in the event of a canceled flight?
-Most travelers are so excited for their end destination that they forget to think about what they will do if they need to fly out later.
+Most travelers are so excited about their end destination that they forget to think about what they will do if they need to fly out later.
 If you’re staying in a hotel near MDW, check to see what their policy is on changed dates.

 ● What is my airline’s policy on canceled or delayed flights?
 Some airlines will provide flyers with hotel vouchers for a free night if their flight is canceled or delayed.
 They may also help to put you on another flight at the earliest convenience.